alexeygrigorev/mlwiki.org/index.php/Divide_and_Conquer.md

 ---
-title: "Divide and Conquer"
 layout: default
 permalink: /index.php/Divide_and_Conquer
+tags:
+- algorithms
+title: Divide and Conquer
 ---

-# Divide and Conquer

 ## Divide and Conquer
 A computational paradigm, the main idea of which is to split a problem into subproblems until they are small enough to solve them easily